-This is a summary of the flavor, growth performance and unique qualities of what I consider to be the best heirloom tomato varieties.
+This is a summary of the flavor, growth performance and unique qualities of what I consider to be the best heirloom tomato varieties in each color category.
 I have been growing, tasting and testing heirloom tomatoes since 1997 and this guide is based on that cumulative experience.

 What to Consider Before Buying Your Heirloom Tomatoes